OpenID Federation 1.0

 If such a trust chain is found, the identity provider automatically registers a new client with the entity ID and metadata and continues to process the OAuth/OIDC request.

 Also, the client_registration_types client metadata of the client being automatically registered must include automatic.
-Note that the OIDC Federation specification defines the client_registration_types client metadata as mandatory.
+Note that the OpenID Federation specification defines the client_registration_types client metadata as mandatory.

 Request Authentication